 Taking care of your teeth can help prevent tooth decay, gum disease, and other conditions that may adversely affect your health.
 Preventive dentistry is something that anyone can benefit from no matter what their stage of life or dental health history, and it’s never too late to begin practicing preventive dentistry.
-Following are just a few of the conditions that preventive dentistry can keep you from getting.

 Tooth Decay and Cavities

 You can also lessen your chances of experiencing tooth decay and cavities by practicing preventive dentistry strategies.
 Good oral hygiene is at the top of the list, but you should also see your dentist for regular cleanings.

 PREVENTIVE DENTISTRY STRATEGIES